KseniyaKerzhner/KseniyaKerzhner/README.md

 </div>

 ### :woman_technologist: About me:
 ##### I am a manual QA engineer.
-I have experience in writing test cases, test reports, bug reports; conducting functional and regression testing; worked with Linux command line, DevTools, Git, conducted API testing, worked with Swagger and Postman. <br> <br> The further goal is to become an expert in the field of automated testing, including the use of tools and technologies such as Selenium, Appium and others.
+I have experience in writing test cases, test reports, bug reports; conducting functional and regression testing; worked with Linux command line, DevTools, Git, conducted API testing, worked with Swagger and Postman. <br> <br> I know test design techniques (equivalence classes, boundary values, pairwise testing, etc.) and can apply them in practice.
+I write competent and understandable bug reports. <br> <br> The further goal is to become an expert in the field of automated testing, including the use of tools and technologies such as Selenium, Appium and others.
 ---

 ### :hammer_and_wrench: Languages and Tools: